 The glory and shame of factories and engineering sites that I saw in China.

-When I stayed in Shanghai, I was fascinated by the concentration of cool civil engineering projects and large industrial facilities.
+When I stayed in Shanghai, I was fascinated by the concentration of cool civil engineering projects and extensive industrial facilities.
 I wanted to check as many of these as possible, and an easy way to get going was to start with the Huangpu River.
-It passes through the city center, and on average, it is 400 metres (1,312 feet) wide.
+It passes through the city center, and on average, it is 400 meters (1,312 feet) wide.
 This means that to connect the shores requires a special effort, whether it is done by tunnels or bridges.
 As the bridges are more visually compelling, that's where I started.

 The first bridge that connected the Huangpu banks in central Shanghai is Nanpu.

 Its central span is 423m / 1388ft, which is impressive, but the coolest bit is the spiral-shaped access junction at its western end.
 It is easily my favorite Shanghai bridge.

 About 3km / 2mi upstream is the Lupu Bridge (2003), an arch bridge with once the world's longest span (550m / 1804ft).
 It is second now, as another Chinese project surpassed it.

 Keeping the direction, the next one is the Xupu Bridge (1997).

 Leaving Huangpu River, further south is another bridge worth visiting: the 32.5 km / 20.2 mi (!) long Donghai Bridge.

 It connects Shanghai with the Yangshan Deep-Water Port, another astonishing sight: